Fortress-Wars/FortressWars-Wiki/docs/changelogs/FW-v2.0.0.md

 Musketeer

-- Added a a second "Burst Mode" firing mode for the rifle.
+- Added a second firing mode to the rifle: "Burst Mode".
 - Burst mode rapidly shoots **3** bullets that ignore no damage ticks.
 - Burst mode bullets have a travel distance unlike "Sniper Mode" bullets.
 - Added damage falloff: Starts at **75** meters for "Sniper Mode" and **5** meters for "Burst Mode".